scoconno/scoconno.github.io/ancient/index.md

 ## Additional materials and notes

 The syllabus details our schedule of readings from the course texts.
-I include here additional readings that you might find useful, occassional videos & podcasts, and notes.
-I normally post the notes only after the deadline for the reading questions/gobbets has passed.
+I include here additional readings that you might find useful, occasional videos & podcasts, and notes.
+I normally post the notes only after the deadline for the reading questions/gobbets has passed. **All assignments can be found by clicking the relevant link in Blackboard.**

 **Week 1: Introduction**
 + [Notes 1](Introduction/Lecture 1.pdf)